near/docs/docs/3.tutorials/fts/3-circulating-supply.md

 #### Scenario B - batch transfer

 In this scenario, Benji wants to perform a batch transfer.
-He will send FTs to Mike, Damian, Josh, and Dorian.
+He will send FTs to Jada, Mike, Josh, and Maria.
 The log is as follows.

 ```json
 EVENT_JSON:{